Blog>How-To Guides>How to build a chicken coop

 Owning chickens can be very beneficial.
 Not only are you supplied with fresh, free-range eggs, but your garden can also benefit from reduced insects and weeds, and the added bonus of regular fertiliser.
 They're also very cute and entertaining!

-With all the benefits chickens bring into your life, building them a safe, comfortable home is essential.
+With all the benefits chickens bring into your life, building a safe, comfortable home is essential.
 Building a custom chicken coop is crucial to keep your curious birds warm, dry and protected from predators.

 Essential considerations for building a chicken coop